- Financial AidFinancial Aid

 Federal Tax Returns

-Your and your parents' 2013 US, Canadian, Puerto Rican, or other government's income tax return(s).
+Your and your parents' 2014 US, Canadian, Puerto Rican, or other government's income tax return(s).
 All schedules and attachments must be submitted.
 Copies of appropriate earnings statements (e.g. W-2 or 1099 forms) also must be submitted.
 If a return has been filed electronically, please transcribe that information onto standard forms for submission to the College Board.
+Amherst College uses the College Board's Institutional Documentation Service (IDOC) to collect all tax information associated with applying for financial aid at Amherst.

 If your parents own an interest in a business corporation, submit a copy of the corporate tax return (and/or a copy of your parents' statement of "Shareholder's Share of Income, Credits, Deductions, Etc.," IRS Form 1120S, Schedule K-1).
 If your parents have income from a partnership, submit a copy of the partnership tax return (and/or a copy of your parents' statement of "Partner" Share of Income, Credits, Deductions, Etc.," IRS Form 1165, Schedule K-1).